GluuFederation/docs-ce-prod/3.1.4/source/operation/custom-design.md

 ```
 Resources from this folder will be loaded at next service restart.

 Sub-directories `custom/pages` have a special purpose.
-They allow to override exploded `xhtml` pages from the unpacked WAR archive.
+They enable overriding exploded `xhtml` pages from the unpacked WAR archive.
 The path to exploded war conforms to following scheme:

 ```
 /opt/jetty-<VERSION>/temp/jetty-localhost-<PORT_NUMBER>-<COMPONENT_NAME>.war-_<COMPONENT_NAME>-any-<RANDOM_TAG>.dir/webapp/